A non-Perturbative and Background-Independent Formulation of Quadratic Gravity: Quantum cosmology

 The link between the size of an eigenvalue $E$ of $H$ and the configurations that minimize the action and maximize the (absolute value) of the corresponding wave functional $\langle q_\eta|\psi\rangle$ can more generally seen as follows.
 Note \be \int dq_i \langle q_{f\eta},\tau_f|q_i,\tau_i\rangle \langle q_{i\eta}|\psi\rangle = e^{-(\tau_f-\tau_i)E/\hbar}\langle q_{f\eta}|\psi\rangle. \ee Multiplying by $\langle\psi|q_{f\eta}\rangle$ and integrating over $q_f$ on both sides leads to \be \int dq_fdq_i \langle\psi|q_{f\eta}\rangle \langle q_{f\eta},\tau_f|q_i,\tau_i\rangle \langle q_{i\eta}|\psi\rangle = e^{-(\tau_f-\tau_i)E/\hbar} \int dq_f |\langle q_{f\eta}|\psi\rangle|^2\ee The integral $\int dq_f |\langle q_{f\eta}|\psi\rangle|^2$ can be set to 1 with a conventional\footnote{Indeed, as usual, a change of normalization of $|\psi\rangle$ leaves the probability density in~(\ref{probD}) invariant.} choice of the normalization of $|\psi\rangle$, which leads to \be \int dq_fdq_i \langle\psi|q_{f\eta}\rangle \langle q_{f\eta},\tau_f|q_i,\tau_i\rangle \langle q_{i\eta}|\psi\rangle = e^{-(\tau_f-\tau_i)E/\hbar}. \ee Therefore, recalling that in quadratic gravity $\langle q_{f\eta},\tau_f|q_i,\tau_i\rangle$ is given by~(\ref{PIEucQG}) (or for a generic gauge by~(\ref{PIEucQGFP})) with $J^{\mu\nu}=0$, the wave functionals with the smaller (real part of) $E$ are those somewhat peaked around configurations for which the Euclidean action is small.

 It is interesting to note that in the small $\alpha$ limit\footnote{One might be worried by the fact that in this limit the path-integration measure in~(\ref{PIEucQG}) is singular because $C$ in~(\ref{C}) contains some power of $\alpha$.
 However, note that $\alpha$ disappears from the measure when one considers the probability densities because it cancels with an equal factor coming from the denominator in~(\ref{probDens}).
 Similarly, any field-independent factor in~(\ref{C}) does not contribute to the probability densities.
-For a discussion of the opposite (large $\alpha$) limit see~\cite{Hinterbichler:2015soa,Salvio:2017xul,Buoninfante:2023ryt}.} the theory reduces to Starobinsky's model of inflation.
+The small $\alpha$ limit has been taken together with the small $\gamma$ and $\lambda$ limit in Refs.~\cite{Edery:2023hxl,Hell:2023mph}.
+For a discussion of the large $\alpha$ limit see~\cite{Maldacena:2011mk,Hinterbichler:2015soa,Salvio:2017xul,Hell:2023rbf,Buoninfante:2023ryt}.} the theory reduces to Starobinsky's model of inflation.
 Therefore, our construction can also be applied to study non-perturbative aspects of this successful inflationary model.
 However, note that in that limit the $W^2$ term becomes inactive and, therefore, the smallest eigenvalues of $H$ no longer necessarily correspond to wave functionals peaked around conformally-flat metrics.